 If you were to sit veterans, at a cost of presumably decreasing your chances to win games the rest of this season, is there a sure-fire benefit that will be realized next season?
 Maybe, maybe not.

-THERE'S ONE OTHER point, one not to be discounted -- the time cherished axiom of the best players playing.
+point, one not to be discounted -- the time cherished axiom of the best players playing.
 Such a move would fly in the face of that.

 A coach would, in effect, be telling guys that although they earned their spot in the staff's eyes, despite the fact they're the best player on the field at their position, they're going to share time, or sit, because he needs other guys to get experience for next year.

 Thanks for busting your tail every day.
 Thanks for proving you're the best man for the job.
 Thanks for earning the starting spot.
 But take a seat.